 Also, since we are dairy-free for the most part, due to my son's life-threatening food allergies and myself having a recent diet change, I chose to use nutritional yeast on these, but you could always use parmesan instead if you can have dairy.

 I am not thrilled with the folic acid in most nutritional yeast so I am on the hunt for one without folic acid (there are many concerns about synthetic folic acid for those with the MTHFR mutations, especially those with high homocysteine, apparently.
 There are other apparent concerns as well.
 I am doing more research into it, and am not sure that it's crucial to avoid all synthetic folic acid, but I do think it's possible many people have too much of it).
 I found one, but it is uber expensive, so the hunt continues.
 I hope to find something to share with you in the not so distant future.

-UPDATE 2/10/15 – found a brand without synthetic folic acid and am looking for more!
+UPDATE — I found a brand of nutritional yeast without synthetic folic acid and will be looking for more!